canfar/cadcstats/README.md

 8. __@seb__:
   * The certificates are under my home dir.
 All important stuff are either under my home dir or ```/data/```.
 Processed ```HTCondor``` and ```Tomcat``` logs are uploaded to ```vos:cadcstats```.
+  * I have included some common Elasticsearch API commands in a seperate text file, ```es_commands.txt```.
+I found those commands very handy.
+The console portal on Kibana is very helpful when you have some ideas to try.